 Retail sales in Slovenia increased 8.4 percent year-on-year in July of 2021, easing from a 12.8 percent rise in the previous month.
 It was the smallest gain in retail trade since February, as sales slowed for all the sectors: Non-food sale (2.4 percent vs 9.8 percent); food sale (7.9 percent vs 14.4 percent) and sale of automotive fuel (18 percent vs 19 percent).
 On a seasonally adjusted monthly basis, retail trade declined by 2.6 percent, after a 0.7 percent rise in June 2021.
 In the first seven months of 2021, volume turnover in retail trade grew by 10.5 percent compared to the same period of 2020. source: Statistical Office of the Republic of Slovenia

 Retail Sales YoY in Slovenia averaged 2.60 percent from 2001 until 2021, reaching an all time high of 26.30 percent in March of 2021 and a record low of -22.70 percent in April of 2020.
 This page provides - Slovenia Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovenia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Retail Sales YoY in Slovenia is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Slovenia to stand at 2.50 in 12 months time.
-In the long-term, the Slovenia Retail Sales YoY is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in Slovenia is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Retail Sales YoY is projected to trend around 3.00 percent in 2022, according to our econometric models.